Kim Kardashian Paris Robbery: Celeb Speaks Up About ‘Prepping’ Herself For Rape

-The Kim Kardashian Paris hotel robbery has become quite a life-changing event for the reality TV star and she revealed new details on Sunday’s Keeping Up with the Kardashians.
+The Kim Kardashian Paris hotel robbery has become quite a life-changing event for the reality TV star, and she revealed new details on Sunday’s Keeping Up With the Kardashians.

-On Sunday evening, Kim Kardashian spoke to her sisters about what really happened during the fateful night of October 3, 2016 when she was threatened at gun point by masked assailants posing as police officers at her hotel in Paris, France.
+On Sunday evening, Kim Kardashian spoke to her sisters about what really happened during the fateful night of October 3, 2016, when she was threatened at gunpoint by masked assailants posing as police officers at her hotel in Paris, France.

 At the time, Kim was restrained with duct tape while armed men scoured her place for anything valuable.

-While that was already a horrifying situation for anyone to be in, the Keeping Up with the Kardashians star shared another detail that her sisters and the viewing public never knew: she was almost raped.
+While that was already a horrifying situation for anyone to be in, the Keeping Up With the Kardashians star shared another detail that her sisters and the viewing public never knew: she was almost raped.

 “Then [one of the armed men] duct tapes my face, my mouth, to get me to not yell or anything and then he grabs my legs and I wasn’t, I had no clothes on under [my robe] and he pulled me towards him at the front of the bed and I thought, ‘okay, this is the moment.
 They are going to rape me.'”